Even before we set off on our overlanding Africa adventure, volunteering with monkeys in South Africa was on our wish list.

 Your volunteer donations go towards your accommodation and food costs as well as providing a means to continue South African wildlife conservation efforts.

-So if you would like to offer your time or simply give a small donation – you will be helping to give a better life for South Africa’s precious wild animals either living in sanctuaries, being rehabilitated or to contribute to the efforts of conservation.
+So if you would like to offer your time or simply give a small donation – you will be helping to give a better life for South Africa’s precious wild animals either living in sanctuaries, being rehabilitated or contributing to the efforts of conservation.

 We absolutely loved the experience of volunteering with animals in South Africa and also working alongside other volunteers and those who dedicate so much to wildlife conservation projects.